WVUHPC/Introduction-HPC/_episodes/03-editors.md

 {: .language-bash}

 You will notice that you cannot move around the text file with your mouse but instead must use the keyboard.
 There are several commands available, and the list below comes from the help text.
-When you see the symbol \"\^\", it means to press the Control (CTRL) key; the symbol \"M-\" is called Meta, but in most keyboards is identified with the (Alt) key.
+When you see the symbol \"\^\", it means to press the Control <kbd>Ctrl</kbd> key; the symbol \"M-\" is called Meta, but in most keyboards is identified with the <kbd>Alt</kbd> key.
+On MacOS Terminal on Edit menu, there is an option to map the `Option` key into `Meta`.

     ^G  (F1)            Display this help text
     ^X  (F2)            Close the current file buffer / Exit from nano